 - Remove the SD card from the camera.

 - Maybe the camera is broken?
 A good idea is to try to unplug camera from USB and see if it works shooting outside of Shutter Stream, as a normal camera.
 See if Live View mode works, see if images are being shot and saved to SD card, etc...

-- If you got only USB 3.0 ports on your computer, try with USB 2.0 cable and USB 2.0 powered USB hub to get more USB ports from one port (USB port multiplier, with external power cord).
+- If your computer only has USB 3.0 ports, try with USB 2.0 cable and USB 2.0 powered USB hub to get more USB ports from one port (USB port multiplier, with external power cord).
 USB 3.0 cables and ports have additional wires and they may interfere.
 It does for our turntables, for example.
 So, try a USB 2.0 hub, which has a USB 2.0 connection to the camera.

 Please also verify you have the latest version of the software.
 To check the software version, go to the upper right corner of the software's window and click the blue gear, then About.
 Please update to the latest release version (if you have a Valid maintenance agreement and are eligble for the software update).

 Steps if camera lost connection while software was open: